 Individuals with FA have an extraordinarily high lifetime risk of developing squamous cell cancers of oral mucosa, and of the epithelial lining of the proximal esophagus, vulva and anus.
 The origin(s) and natural history of these cancers is not yet understood.
 Novel preventions and better therapies are desperately needed, and surgery remains the only safe curative option.

 In order to address this challenge, FARF hosted a virtual FA Cancer Ideas Lab in Fall 2021 with the generous support of the Joel Walker family.

 The goal of the FA Cancer Ideas Lab was to bring scientists from all areas of expertise together to brainstorm out-of-the-box ideas that have the power to shift the paradigm of how we currently approach FA cancer.
 The Ideas Lab offered scientists a chance to form interdisciplinary and highly collaborative teams pitched their ideas to win $500,000 in grant funding from FARF.
-Project proposals are now under review.

 The third Joel Walker Meeting took place April 23, 2020.
 Forty researchers, doctors, FA family members and FARF staff members joined a webinar to talk about head and neck cancer in Fanconi anemia.
 They sat in their home offices, second bedrooms, and living rooms to spend the day sharing their research, throwing out ideas, and piecing together a roadmap to detect, treat and prevent head and neck cancer in those with FA.
 Building on the framework established at previous meetings, the group included head and neck cancer experts newer to the FA community.